-- Daily sweeping and wet mopping of all room floors with disinfectant soap solution.
+- Daily sweeping and wet mopping of all room floors with a disinfectant soap solution.

-- Daily cleaning of all Door & window handles/knobs, railings of staircase, lift exteriors, washbasin & closet handles/knobs with disinfectant soap solution.
+- Daily cleaning of all Door & window handles/knobs, railings of the staircase, lift exteriors, washbasin & closet handles/knobs with a disinfectant soap solution.

-- Daily cleaning Gym equipments/computers / copiers/ water coolers etc with disinfectant cleaning liquid.
+- Daily cleaning Gym equipment/computers/ copiers/ water coolers etc. with disinfectant cleaning liquid.

 - Daily cleaning of the transporting vehicles and spraying of its interior with disinfectants

 - Weekly spraying of approved disinfectants on all classrooms, faculty cabins, meeting rooms, offices, canteens, lift interiors, washrooms etc. and all such areas where people move about.

 - Weekly cleaning of all Hostel Rooms and residences including spraying of approved disinfectants.

 - Monthly fumigation of interior and exterior of all the university buildings housed within its Campus and the interior of all its hostels and residences.

 - Everyone entering the classrooms/offices/ canteen etc. must ensure hand wash with soap or sanitiser provided in the washrooms.